-Inherently, organizational structure may not appear to be an exciting concept.
-However, an HBR post discussing how established organizations just can’t seem to keep pace with start-ups in the innovation arena, has caught my attention.
+Yet, an HBR post discussing how established organizations just can’t seem to keep pace with start-ups in the innovation arena — has caught my attention.
 It seems clear that the innovation dilemma has a fundamental relationship with the traditional elements of organizational structure, and how those elements develop and solidify over time.
 One key system which affects the potential to innovate: How organizations secure needed talent.

 As an organization matures, many systems within the traditional structure can become rigid.
 Communication channels become formalized, salary levels are set.
 On one hand, organizations become a safer and more secure place for employees.
 But, unwanted by-products such as inflexibility come along with this territory.
-Ultimately this affects how talent is sourced, and can limit the ability of a maturing organization to effectively evolve and innovate.
+Ultimately this affects how talent is sourced, limiting the ability of a maturing organization to effectively evolve and innovate.

 Ideally, the talent equation begins with leadership and the work at hand, where leaders have the responsibility of translating vision into specific goals and tasks.
 These tasks in turn, require a set of needed talent elements for completion.
 Often, the necessity to forecast these talent requirements can become a looming challenge for hiring managers and the entire HR function, which supports that search.

 The simple truth is that mining talent through traditional channels can take too much time — where a mature organization may not be nimble enough to find needed talent quickly to meet the demands key challenges.
 But, the clock is ticking if they hope to remain competitive.
 It’s time vs. talent — and options which provide a more direct route to source and onboard needed talent are required.